2024 SWARM LIST

 Help I have a swarm of honeybees!!!

-IF not Honey Bees Call the members in Green Font as they will assist in relocation of other insects.
+A papery nest or insects coming out of the ground most likely indicates that they are wasps, hornets, or bumble bees, not honey bees.
+Call the members in Green Font as they will assist in relocation of other insects.

 North Kitsap